jmpa-io/homelab/README.md

 After moving to the other side of the world, I found myself in a job market where higher-level roles require different skills than I’m used to.
 To adapt to this change, I've created this homelab setup to expand my knowledge from the cloud to on-prem.

 I'm primarly a DevOps Engineer who has been focused on the cloud, but this setup gives me the option to easily run my own services, written in various languages, that I'd like to try out.

+This is my first time setting up a homelab, so any feedback would be greatly appreciated!

 </details>